-In closing, I would like to mention that the 'Books of Dummies' is an ideal research and information tool to have on your potting bench.
-My bookshelf has numerous editions of the infamous 'yellow and black' books, covering a multitude of subjects.
+In closing, I would like to mention that the 'Books of Dummies' is an ideal research and information tool for your potting bench.
+My bookshelf has numerous editions of the infamous 'yellow and black books, covering many subjects.

 Source to Buy a Wide Selection of Plants and Trees for your Home Landscaping